About

 CUE Art FoundationFormula 1: A Loud, Low Hum – proposal for artwork (print) – April 2019

-The Oxford Comment – pitched, researched, coordinated episode on organized crime in cinema – 2018
+The Oxford Comment – pitched, researched, and coordinated intereviews for episode on organized crime in cinema – 2018

 Ratrock Magazinefeatured artist – November 2017